pattytonyoneill/archeology-company/README.md

 ## Known Bugs
 - _Wireframe doesn't load in firefox._
-- _Hero Image has a gap on firefox while going all the way across on chrome._
+- _Hero Image has a gap on firefox while going all the way across on chrome and other platforms._

 ## Deployment